 In this case, we’ll call the original party, who is drop shipping the product, the “Supplier.”
 The person who sold the product to the customer is the “Retailer.”
 And the customer is the “Buyer.”

 For the most part, when a retailer buys a product from a Supplier, that purchase is tax exempt because the product was bought for resale.
 But, the states want to collect their tax, and in their eyes, someone has to pay up.
-So if the Retailer does not have sales tax nexus in the state where the product is purchased, the Supplier may be on the hook to pay sales tax.
+So if the Retailer does not have sales tax nexus in the state where the product is purchased, the Supplier may be on the hook to collect and pay sales tax.

 For an example of how convoluted drop shipping can get, you might want to check out this thread attempting to untangle sales tax liability regarding a 4-party drop shipment.
 After reading through this, it’s a wonder drop shipping remains as popular as it does.